AryamanDubey28/workout_app/README.md

-Cross Platform App and Companion Website for workout, food and stress tracking with visuals of progress
+Cross Platform App and Companion Website for workout, food and stress management aimed to be a hollistic platform to track and improve general wellbeing.